WallGauge-GaugeApps/weatherFlowDataGetter/README.md

 * Node v10 or newer
 * git
-* Goto [tempestwx.com/settings/tokens](https://tempestwx.com/settings/tokens) and login with your tempest account (same one you created when you installed your Tempest weather station) and click on Create Token.
+* Go to [tempestwx.com/settings/tokens](https://tempestwx.com/settings/tokens) and login with your tempest account (same one you created when you installed your Tempest weather station) and click on Create Token.

 ## To install